Edited by: Jessica Merritt

 Your Amansara experience will be centered around Angkor, but you can also visit the floating homes of Tonlé Sap, check out Siem Reap by Jeep, get a water blessing at Wat Athvea, trek the Angkor jungle, and more.

-Expect to pay around $1,200 to $1,500 per night for each 800+ square foot suite.
+Expect to pay around $1,500 to $2,000 per night for each 800+ square foot suite.

 In the way of experiences, Amanpuri offers water sports (including the world’s fastest underwater vessel), scuba excursions, and other adrenaline-inducing activities.

-Paid rates range from $700 to $1,250 per night.
+Paid rates range from $1,000 to $2,000 per night.

+The hillside paradise overlooks Ago Bay and offers refined suites with furnished terraces, beautiful views, free Wi-Fi, flat-screen TVs, minibars, tea and coffee makers, and most importantly: soaking tubs with hot spring water.
 There are 24 suites in total, each measuring 1,065 square feet large.
-The suites also each have a veranda with daybeds and a dining area for 2, plus a king bed, a twin vanity, and a separate shower and toilet.
+The suites also each have a veranda with daybeds and a dining area for 2, plus a king bed, twin vanity, and a separate shower and toilet.

-As far as room rates go, expect to pay around $1,100 to $2,500 per night for a standard suite.
+As far as room rates go, expect to pay around $1,000 to $2,500 per night for a standard suite.

 Every pavilion is nestled in coastal vegetation overlooking either the waters of Northwest Point Marine Reserve or ponds.
 The pavilions all have floor-to-ceiling glass doors that open to a combined bedroom and living area.

-The property also offers an Asian/Mediterranean restaurant with ocean views, an Aman spa offering wellness immersions, yoga, pilates, an outdoor pool, beach access, and a gym.
+The property also offers an Asian/Mediterranean restaurant with ocean views, an Aman spa offering wellness immersions, yoga, Pilates, an outdoor pool, beach access, and a gym.

 This particular ultra-luxe resort is tailored for families, as evidenced by the Nature Discovery Centre offering daily adventures on land and sea.
-You can explore the coastline with a variety of water sports, spend time with Amanyara’s resident Marine Biologist for insight into the undersea ecosystem, scuba dive, snorkel, take an eco-hike with a naturalist, and catch the elusive bonefish on a fishing expedition.
+You can explore the coastline with a variety of water sports, spend time with Amanyara’s resident marine biologist for insight into the undersea ecosystem, scuba dive, snorkel, take an eco-hike with a naturalist, and catch the elusive bonefish on a fishing expedition.

-Paid room rates hover around $1,500 to $3,000 per night.
+Paid room rates hover around $2,500 to $4,000 per night.

 Aman offers some of the dreamiest resorts in the world.
 And while the rooms themselves are absolutely opulent, they are not the highlight of Aman Resorts.

-Instead, staying at an Aman gets you insider access to some of the most exclusive experiences, local culture, and more.
+Staying at an Aman gets you insider access to some of the most exclusive experiences, local culture, and more.
 Plus, Aman’s properties are tiny in comparison to luxury factories like The Ritz-Carlton, so you’re paying for a totally different caliber of service and experience.

-The information regarding the Chase Freedom Unlimited®, Citi Prestige® Card, Capital One® Venture® Rewards card, and the Capital One® VentureOne® Rewards card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information for the Citi Prestige® Card has been collected independently by Upgraded Points and not provided nor reviewed by the issuer.